apnadkarni/tcl-cffi/README.md

 - No support for *asynchronous* callbacks

+## Changes in 1.0.7

+First official release.

+- Load from platform specific directory.
+- Install manpages on Unix.

 ## Changes in 1.0b5

 - Added a *Cookbook* section to documentation to help in mapping C declarations